Webinars: Asian cinema - how to talk and write about it?

 - Journalism on Asian Cinema - Assignment deadline: December 15, 2021

-Webinars with experts’ comments on the assignments handed in throughout the course will be made available:
+Webinars with experts’ comments on the assignments handed in throughout the course were available:

 - Film Criticism – on October 29, 2021